North Dakota State University: The Memorial Union

-Dining

-There are three dining centers on campus.
-Two (the Residence Dining Center and the West Dining Center) are located to the north of campus near the majority of the dormitories, and one situated in the Memorial Union.
-A number of restaurants are located on campus as well, such as Panda Express and the Bison Beanery.

 Greek life

 Greek life has been a part of the NDSU campus since 1904 when the first social fraternity was formed offering membership to men in all fields of study.
 The first women's social fraternity was formed on campus in 1908.

-Fraternities and sororities have built several historically significant "Fraternity Row" homes along University Ave.
-N, 12th St. N, and 12th Ave.
-N, in Fargo.

-As of 2020, approximately 1,000 members made up about 7% of the campus population.
-NDSU presently has 14 national fraternities and sororities, 12 of which are open to individuals in any field of study and 2 that restrict membership to students in specific professional disciplines and/or areas of career interest.
+As of 2024, approximately 638 members made up about 7.1% of the campus population.
+At NDSU, about 9% of male students are in a fraternity and about 5% of females in a sorority.
+NDSU has 15 national fraternities and sororities, 12 of which are open to students in any field and two that restrict membership to students in specific professional disciplines and/or areas of career interest.